pact-foundation/pact-net/docs/upgrading-to-4.md

             {
                 new XUnitOutput(output)
             },
-            DefaultJsonSettings = new JsonSerializerSettings
+            DefaultJsonSettings = new JsonSerializerOptions
             {
-                ContractResolver = new CamelCasePropertyNamesContractResolver()
+                PropertyNamingPolicy = JsonNamingPolicy.CamelCase,
             }
         };

-        // you select which specification version you wish to use by calling either V2 or V3 IPactV3 pact = Pact.V3("My Consumer", "My Provider", config);
+        // you select which specification version you wish to use by calling V2, V3 or V4 IPactV4 pact = Pact.V4("My Consumer", "My Provider", config);

         // the pact builder is created in the constructor so it's unique to each test this.pact = pact.UsingNativeBackend();